 We always want to make sure our couples get a moment to themselves to capture the pure love and emotion they share.
 This is also the time they get to relax before continuing on to their cocktail hour and reception where its pretty much just non-stop partying.

-Lindsay and Ray wanted their wedding reception to be one non-stop party, with a casual, informal celebration rather than a sit-down lunch.
+Lindsay and Ray wanted their Latitudes on the River wedding reception to be one non-stop party, with a casual, informal celebration rather than a sit-down lunch.

-Soon after, the DJ then requested both parents to come up and they did a joint first dance with their respective family members.
-It didn’t take long before Ray’s suit jacket came off and was breaking it down on the dance floor with his stepson and the party was just getting started!
+Soon after, the DJ then requested both parents to come up.
+They did a joint first dance with their respective family members.
+It didn’t take long before Ray’s suit jacket came off.
+It was breaking down on the dance floor with his stepson and the party was just getting started!